BlazBlue Alter Memory

-BlazBlue Alter Memory is a Japanese anime television series based on the video game series BlazBlue.
+BlazBlue Alter Memory is a Japanese anime television series based on the video game series BlazBlue, serving as an adaptation of BlazBlue: Calamity Trigger and BlazBlue: Continuum Shift.
 It aired on October 8, 2013.
 Funimation has licensed the anime for streaming and home video release in North America.

 Plot

 In 2199, humanity eagerly waits for the dawn of the new century, after ending a series of devastating magical war.
 Word spreads that Ragna the Bloodedge, an SS-class rebel with the highest ever bounty and a powerful form of Ars Magus known as the "Azure Grimoire", has appeared in the 13th Hierarchical City of Kagutsuchi.
 To collect the bounty, a motley array of fighters converge on Kagutsuchi.